 String the excess lights through the cardboard tube with the slit at the bottom.
 Thread the end of the light string through the slit on the bottom of the tube so the plug is outside the tube.
 Use the tape to secure the tube end inside of the milk carton.
 Glue the end of the tube to a secure base and allow to dry.
 Plug lights into electricity source to turn on the traffic light.

-Upgrade this model with an additional turn signal if desired.
+Upgrade this model with an additional turn signal.
 To add a turn signal, cut a fourth hole and place black construction paper with an arrow cut out over the green cellophane.
 Purchase a signal control at a local hobby shop or online to upgrade the traffic light.